Impurity immersed in a two-component few-fermion mixture in a one-dimensional harmonic trap: Introduction

 The precise study of mesoscopic quantum systems can be very fruitful in itself~\cite{BookMurayama2001}.
 This has become particularly appealing in the last two decades due to the development of extremely precise experimental possibilities for preparing and controlling systems containing a small number of strongly interacting ultracold atoms~\cite{2008CheinetPRL,2011SerwaneScience,2013WenzScience}.
 Thanks to a very high tunability, in such systems it is possible not only to control the number of particles precisely but also the strength of the interactions between them, the geometry of the external potential, and the effective dimensionality.
 As a result, a remarkable avenue to explore non-classical correlations in mesoscopic-sized systems has been opened~\cite{2012BlumeRPP,2016ZinnerEPJWoC,2019SowinskiRPP}.
 As examples among others, let us mention here such phenomena as the spontaneous emerging of pairing in mesoscopic systems~\cite{2022HoltenNature,2024LairdSciPost}, or the emergence of Pauli crystals~\cite{2016GajdaEPL,2021HoltenPRL}.

 The experimental study of ultracold gases has opened up many new possibilities for discovering previously not well-known quantum phenomena.
 This is due to the possibilities offered by the rich internal structure of the atoms.
 In particular, the existence of metastable atomic states with high total spin allows one to study exotic mixtures of quantum particles obeying various quantum statistics and experiencing highly non-trivial couplings between spin and spatial degrees of freedom~\cite{2014CazalillaRPP,2014PaganoNatPhys,2020SonderhouseNaturePhys}.
-Their properties in reduced dimensionality have become the subject of intensive research at many levels~\cite{2008LiaPRA,2009JiangEPL,2010GuanPRA,2011LeeJPA,2012KuhnNJP,2012GuanPRA,2016JiangJPA,2017LairdPRA,2020DobrzynieckiAdvQT,2025SilvaPRA} but their collective behavior induced by interactions in the few-body regime still require systematic investigation.
+Their properties in reduced dimensionality have become the subject of intensive research at many levels~\cite{2008LiaPRA,2009JiangEPL,2010GuanPRA,2011LeeJPA,2012KuhnNJP,2012GuanPRA,2016JiangJPA,2017LairdPRA,2020DobrzynieckiAdvQT,2024TaiPRR,2025SilvaPRA,2025TranNJP}, but their collective behavior induced by interactions in the few-body regime still requires systematic investigation.
+Moreover, due to the first spectacular experiments on multi-component few-body systems~\cite{2008OttensteinPRL,2023SchumacherARXiV}, a deeper theoretical understanding of systems hosting more than two components became very necessary.
+In our work, we take the first step in this direction.

 In this work, we analyze a mesoscopic fermionic mixture consisting of three distinguishable components.
 Our aim is to test whether any collective effects may appear in the case of a larger number of components, which are not present in binary mixtures.
-In order to make these studies well-defined, reasonably comprehensive, and also going beyond extensively studied balanced mixtures, we consider the smallest possible extension of two-component fermionic mixture by introducing additional interaction with a single third-component particle.
+In order to make these studies well-defined, reasonably comprehensive, and also going beyond extensively studied balanced mixtures, we consider the smallest possible extension of a two-component fermionic mixture by introducing additional interaction with a single third-component particle.
 We aim to investigate if and how interactions with this impurity change the internal properties of the mixture.
-Moreover, we inspect non-classical correlations this may induce.
-In this way we also link our work to the well-studied problem of a single impurity interacting with several spin-polarized fermions~\cite{2013WenzScience,2022WlodzynskiPRA}.
+Moreover, we inspect non-classical correlations that this may induce.
+In this way, we also link our work to the well-studied problem of a single impurity interacting with several spin-polarized fermions~\cite{2013WenzScience,2022WlodzynskiPRA}.